We all (kind of) know the story of how Canberra came to be.

 Having welcomed the Canberra and Region Visitor Centre to Regatta Point in 2016 and completed the upgrade of the National Capital Exhibition in late 2018, the café was the only remaining portion of the building awaiting a transformation.

-Construction on The Marion began in July 2020 and was expected to be completed in November 2021, but COVID-19 delays pushed it deep into 2022.
+Construction on The Marion began in July 2020 and was expected to be completed in November 2021, although COVID-19 has delayed the opening slightly.
+It will be accepting events in April.

 It will be the first interstate venue for the Grand Pacific Group (GPG), which has been on the scene for 19 years and are the masterminds behind several well-known Sydney restaurants, including The Blue Room at Bondi and The Tea Room in Sydney’s QVB.
 They were looking for an opportunity outside NSW when Lake Burley Griffin caught their eye.